 By invoking this Operational Primitive, an iSCSI layer requests its local Datamover Layer to deallocate all Datamover-specific resources that earlier may have been allocated for the task identified by the ITT qualifier.
 The iSCSI layer uses this Operational Primitive during exception processing when one or more active tasks are to be terminated without corresponding SCSI Response PDUs.
 This Primitive MUST be invoked for each active task terminated without a SCSI Response PDU.
 This Primitive MUST NOT be invoked by the iSCSI layer when a SCSI Response PDU normally concludes a task.
 When a SCSI Response PDU normally concludes a task (even if the SCSI Status was not a success), the Datamover layer is assumed to have automatically deallocated all Datamover-specific task resources for that task.

 10 Operational Primitives provided by the iSCSI layer

 While the iSCSI specification itself does not have a notion of Operational Primitives, any iSCSI layer implementing the iSCSI specification would have to provide the following Operational Primitives to its local Datamover layer.
-These Operational Primitives are invoked by the Datamover layer as appropriate and when the iSCSI connection is Datamoverassisted.
+Thus, any iSCSI protocol implementation compliant with this architecture MUST implement the Operational Primitives described in this section.
+These Operational Primitives are invoked by the Datamover layer as appropriate and when the iSCSI connection is Datamover-assisted.
 Unless otherwise stated, all the following Operational Primitives may be used both on the initiator side and the target side.
 In general programming terminology, this set of Operational Primitives may be construed as "up calls".